 The Shifting Net

-A key element to becoming a successful and wealthy internet marketer is not only to find the right sales formulas in the right markets but also to stay aware of the constantly evolving medium we rely on called the internet.
+A key element to becoming a successful digital marketer is not only to find the right sales formulas in the right markets but also to stay aware of the constantly evolving medium we rely on called the internet.

 You may not notice it’s evolution day to day but if you take a step back and look at how things have changed online in a period of a year or even a decade things look vastly different than they once did.